wookayin/python-fire/README.md

 _Note that flags are separated from the Fire command by an isolated `--` arg._

+## Troubleshooting

+Specific python module names have been known to throw errors.
+IPython contains several builtin modules.
+If a user-created module of the same name exists on the pythonpath in front of the builtin modules it 'covers' the orgional file.
+This results in the wrong module being imported and the consequential error seen.

+If you are incountering an error and your module is named any of the following:
+* sys.py
+* linecache.py
+* cmd.py
+* bdb.py
+* repr.py
+* os.py
+* re.py
+* pprint.py
+* traceback.py

+The recommended course of action is to alter your filename.

 ## Disclaimer

 This is not an official Google product.